Normalized Difference Vegetation Index (NDVI)

 Map showing possible groundwater resources in the Samburu County based on the geology

 Figure 10.
-Possible groundwater resources in the Samburu County based on the geology.
+Suggested aquifer locations in Samburu County based on the geology.

 1. Work with hydrogeologists to prepare a borehole siting report as well as an Environmental Impact Assessment.
 Groundwater relief has some trusted hydrogeologists in their network in Kenya who could implement that and submit the information to the Kenya Water Resources Agency.